pietroppeter/nimib/refactor_notes.md

 - [ ] accidental changes
   - [x] exporting sugar - am I sure about this?
   - [x] mutated doc when rendering - I do not like it but not sure how to avoid it
+  - [x] cannot use Html and Md backend both at the same time (need to put the backend behind a switch)
 - [ ] cleanup
   - [x] remove old newBlock / cleanup blocks.nim
   - [x] remove manageErrors (never used)
-  - [ ] remove NbKind (when new nbImage is ready)
+  - [ ] remove NbKind
-  - [ ] remove all unused stuff in renders
+  - [x] remove all unused stuff in renders
     - [x] cleanup html render stuff
-    - [ ] cleanup markdown render stuff
+    - [x] cleanup markdown render stuff
+- [ ] other
+  - [x] add nimble docs to CI

 to be done after merging in devel:

 - [ ] leftover fixes/improvements and cleanup
+  - [ ] add example for nbFile
+  - [ ] make "Writing File" in nbFile an optional customization
   - [ ] check far/from/home is not broken
   - [ ] test penguins
   - [ ] nbCodeInBlock: use somewhere / test
-  - [ ] add example for nbFile
   - [ ] add also nbAudio, nbVideo? (with new doc examples)
-  - [ ] make "Writing File" in nbFile an optional customization
   - [ ] add a nbShell? see #34
   - [ ] rename nbNormalize? (too vague)
   - [ ] frontmatter for markdown backend?
+  - [ ] why in index I have to treat differently the inclusion hello.nim with respect to Html vs Md backend? (current code is a workaround since I was not able to make them work both at the same time)
 - [ ] check that projects that depend on nimib are not broken
   - [ ] check on windows and linux
   - [ ] nimibook